dubnom/pyhomeworks/README.md

 # RFK101 Package

 Package to connect to Lutron Homeworks Series-4 and Series-8 systems.
-The controller is connected by an RS232 port to an Ethernet adaptor (NPort) that support the telnet protocol.
+The controller is connected by an RS232 port to an Ethernet adaptor (NPort).

 # Example: